Unity-Technologies/com.unity.rpc/src/com.unity.rpc/README.md

 Unity RPC is a C# RPC library using JSON-RPC+MessagePack as the message protocol encoded in binary packages for fast, reliable, minimal-allocation local RPC.

+There are no built-in authentication or authorization mechanisms.
+User must provide one if needed.

 `RpcClient` and `RpcServer` are the two main entry points for this library, depending on whether you're implementing a client or a server.
 The connection between clients and server is bidirectional, so once a connection is established, both can send and receives method calls and event calls.

 Example: